tldr-pages/tldr/pages/common/phpspec.md

 # phpspec

-> A SpecBDD testing framework for PHP.
+> A Behaviour Driven Development tool for PHP.
 > More information: <https://phpspec.net>.

-- Describe a new class specification:
+- Create a specification for a class:

 `phpspec describe {{class_name}}`